ValueaddersWorld/Value-Adders-World/whitepaper/ADD_VALUE_FRAMEWORK_PREMIUM_V2.md

 The ADD VALUE Framework was born in 2018 at Andy Harrington's University in England.
 What began as a simple insight crystallized over seven years into a universal cognitive OS.

-The founder, also known as **The General of the 17 Realms**, refined this framework through:
+The founder, also known as **Founder**, refined this framework through:

 - Personal evolution
 - Leadership contexts